ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `-f, --force`
-:   Attempt to delete policy without prompting for confirmation.
+:   Attempt to delete the policy without prompting for confirmation.

 #### Examples
 {: #delete-alert-policy-examples}

-delete an alert policy `a2633e68-1a64-2512-a321-b64a17c7db7a`.
+Delete an alert policy `a2633e68-1a64-2512-a321-b64a17c7db7a`.

 ```sh
 ibmcloud cis alert-policy delete  a2633e68-1a64-2512-a321-b64a17c7db7a -f -i "cis-demo"